philbooth/escomplex/README.md

   Like the adjacency matrix,
   but expanded to incorporate
   indirect dependencies.
+  Will be missing if `noCoreSize` is passed as an option.
 * `result.changeCost`:
   The change cost for the project.
+  Will be missing if `noCoreSize` is passed as an option.
 * `result.coreSize`:
   The core size for the project.
 * `result.loc`: